 The Integrated Circuit Topography Act (ICTA) protects the topography (i.e., the design) of integrated circuit products.
 Registration under the ICTA grants the registrant the exclusive right to reproduce, import or commercially exploit (i.e., sell, lease, offer, or exhibit for sale or lease) all or any substantial part of the topography of the integrated circuit product, and to manufacture, import or commercially exploit an integrated circuit product incorporating all or any substantial part of such topography.
 This protection lasts for up to 10 years from the filing date of the application for registration.
-The term of protection ends on the tenth calendar year either from the date of filing or the date of first commercial exploitation, whichever is the earlier.
-No renewal is possible.
-A topography may be registered only if it is original, if an application is before or within two years after the topography is first commercially exploited and if the topography's creator is a Canadian national or is an individual or legal entity that produces topographies or integrated circuit products in Canada.
+The term of protection ends on the tenth calendar year either from the date of filing or the date of first commercially exploited and if the topography's creator is a Canadian national or is an individual or legal entity that produces topographies or integrated circuit products in Canada.
 Under the ICTA, reciprocal protection exists for foreign nationals of countries that directly or through membership in an intergovernmental organization afford protections for topographies pursuant to a convention or treaty that Canada is also party to, foreign nationals whose countries afford Canadian nationals substantially equal topography protection, or a national of a member of the World Trade Organization.